On the Hardness of Energy Minimisation for Crystal Structure Prediction: Introduction

-We will also consider a variety of settings for these problems, varying the energy function for the crystal, restrictions on the charges and restrictions on the number of ion species.
+We also consider a variety of settings for these problems, varying the energy function for the crystal, restrictions on the charges of the vertices, and restrictions on the number of ion species.
 We summarise our results in Table \ref{tab:summary}.
-Regarding energy functions, we will primarily consider the class of \emph{controllable} energy functions, \fcal, which we define in Section \ref{sec:prelim}, and the Buckingham-Coulomb potential function, which is popular in computational chemistry.
+Regarding energy functions, we primarily consider the Buckingham-Coulomb potential function, which is commonly used in computational chemistry, and the more general class of \emph{controllable} energy functions, which we denote by \fcal, that includes the Buckingham-Coulomb potential function.
+The class \fcal is formally defined in Section \ref{sec:prelim}.
 We show in Proposition \ref{prop:bc_in_fcal} that Buckingham-Coulomb belongs to the class \fcal.
-One further energy function we will consider is the Coulomb potential, which is used to calculate the electrostatic potential.
-We show that depending on the energy function used, and the restrictions on the ion species and charges, we are able to reduce several different combinatorial problems to our problems.
+One other energy function we consider is the Coulomb potential, which is used to calculate the electrostatic potential.
+We show that depending on the energy function used, and the restrictions on the ion species and vertex charges, we are able to reduce several different combinatorial problems to our problems.
+Since the initial publication of these results Theorem \ref{thm:kcr_2_np} has been used to show the hardness of the related problem of \emph{Multimarginal Optimal Transport for Density Functional Theory} \cite{Altschuler2020,DO_ALTSCHULER2021}.

-The remainder of this work will be organised as follows: in Section \ref{sec:prelim} we discuss the preliminaries of these problems, providing relevant notation and definitions.
-In Section \ref{sec:kcr} we present our results for the general case of the problems, claiming NP-Hardness with Theorems \ref{thm:kcr-np} and \ref{thm:kcr_np_any_charges} for energy functions in \fcal and an unbounded number of ion species.
+The remainder of this work is organised as follows: in Section \ref{sec:prelim} we discuss the preliminaries of these problems, providing relevant notation and definitions.
+In Section \ref{sec:kcr} we present our results for the general case of the problems, proving NP-Hardness with Theorems \ref{thm:kcr-np} and \ref{thm:kcr_np_any_charges} for energy functions in \fcal and an unbounded number of ion species.
 We also consider some natural restrictions to this problem.
-In Section \ref{sec:kcr_ind_set} we consider the restriction of having only two species of ion under the \emph{Buckingham-Coulomb} potential as our energy function, showing that the problem remains NP-Hard under these restrictions in Theorem \ref{thm:kcr_2_np}.
+In Section \ref{sec:kcr_ind_set} we consider the restriction of having only two species of ions under the \emph{Buckingham-Coulomb} potential as energy function.
+We show that the problem remains NP-Hard under these restrictions (Theorem \ref{thm:kcr_2_np}).
 In Section \ref{sec:kcr_kanpsack} we consider the restriction to only the \emph{Coulomb} potential, this time with no restrictions on the number of species of ions or the charges of the ions.
 In Theorem \ref{thm:kcr_coulomb_knapsack} we show that under these restrictions the problem remains NP-Hard.